Eschatologue/CM_wiki/docs/spells/1st-level.md

 If you move more than 100 feet from the disk (typically because it can't move around an obstacle to follow you), the spell ends.

 ### Thunderous Smite

 *1st-level Evocation*

-**Casting Time:** :rsc-bonus-action: **Bonus Action**
+**Casting Time:** :rsc-bonus-action: **Bonus Action**, which you take immediately after hitting a target with a Melee weapon or an Unarmed Strike
 **Range:** Self
 **Components:** V
 **Duration:** Concentration, up to 1 minute

-The first time you hit with a melee weapon attack during this spell's duration, your weapon rings with thunder that is audible within 300 feet of you, and the attack deals an extra 2d6 thunder damage to the target.
-Additionally, if the target is a creature, it must succeed on a Strength :d20-save: **Saving Throw** or be pushed 10 feet away from you and knocked prone.
+Your strike rings with thunder that is audible within 300 feet of you, and the target takes an extra 2d6 Thunder damage from the attack.
+Additionally, if the target is a creature, it must succeed on a Strength saving throw or be pushed 10 feet away from you and have the Prone condition.

+***Using a Higher-Level Spell Slot.*** The damage increases by 1d6 for each spell slot level above 1.

 ### Thunderwave

 *1st-level Evocation*

 **Casting Time:** :rsc-action: **Action**